mongodb/specifications/source/auth/auth.rst

 Human Callback
 ______________
-Drivers that support the `Human Authentication Flow`_ MUST implement the human callback version of the `OIDC Callback`_.
+The human callback is an OIDC callback that includes additional information that is required when using the `Human Authentication Flow`_.
+Drivers that support the `Human Authentication Flow`_ MUST implement the human callback.

 In addition to the information described in the `OIDC Callback`_ section, drivers MUST be able to pass the following information to the callback: